 Fundraising is any income-producing activity, whether or not you make a profit.
 It can be a great option to provide funding for your student organization.
 If you’re going to be doing it on campus, however, you must follow these guidelines.

 All on-campus fundraising must be approved by the ORG office.
-An officer from your group should submit the Fundraising Request Form no less than three weeks before you want to hold your fundraiser.
+An officer from your group should submit the Event Planning Form no less than three weeks before you want to hold your fundraiser.

 The following items should be avoided, as they will likely cause your fundraiser to be denied:

 - Selling bottled or prepackaged beverages—homemade drinks like lemonade or hot chocolate are acceptable

 - Activities that are dangerous or don’t represent the values of your group or the university

 A few things will require additional approval from other campus departments.
 The two most common are: